-Gold Star Pokémon cards are undoubtedly some of the rarest and most interesting copies found within the hobby.
+Gold Star Pokemon cards are undoubtedly some of the rarest and most interesting options found within the hobby.

-They have a unique look thanks to the monsters spilling out of the card border, and they were the first to introduce the design to collectors back in the mid 2000’s.
+They have a unique look thanks to the monsters spilling out of the card border.
+They were also the first to introduce the design to collectors back in the mid 2000’s.

 With the final batch of EX cards released over 15 years ago, they’re now seen as premium options that sel for significant sums of money.